 Some of the diseases carried by rats and mice can be deadly, so if you notice any scratching sounds at night, any sounds of scurrying, have seen damaged food packages, droppings, holes in and near foundation walls or dusty surfaces, you probably have a rat problem.

-Health Canada’s Pest Management Regulatory Agency has put in place regulations regarding the methods for removing and killing rodents that came into force in 2010 for residential areas and revised in 2013 for agricultural areas, covering Ontario and the rest of Canada.
+Health Canada’s Pest Management Regulatory Agency has put in place regulations regarding the methods for removing and killing rats outdoors that came into force in 2010 for residential areas and revised in 2013 for agricultural areas, covering Ontario and the rest of Canada.
 If these regulations are not followed it could lead to a fine of up to $5,000.
-To be within legal requirements it is advisable to hire a reputable licensed exterminator for rat extermination services in Toronto.
+To be within legal requirements it is advisable to hire a reputable licensed exterminator for rat extermination services in Toronto

 The regulations were put in place because scientific research in Canada and the US found that some products (rodenticides) contain chemicals that are harmful to humans, in particular, pose a risk to small children, toxic to the environment and small animals.